Our smiles shine right through our masks! We love sharing our smiles! We can see yours too!

 What Kind of Face Covering Do We Need?

-- Just about any cloth face covering will do as long as it covers the nose, mouth and chin and fits securely
+- Just about any cloth face covering will do as long as it covers the nose, mouth and chin and fits securely around the head or ears.

 - Disposable masks, gardening masks, painting masks work too